evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 Full technical explanation is inside the R code.

-The project in brief, I detected the pattern on indeed's link pages, scraped all of the informations, stored the them onto a data frame and grouped the data with Dublin location since I have an interest to analyze the job summaries in Dublin, Ireland.
+The whole project in brief, I detected the pattern on indeed's link pages, scraped all of the informations, stored the them onto a data frame and grouped the data with Dublin location since I have an interest to analyze the job summaries in Dublin, Ireland.
 I also plotted the years of experience for the numeric values in the scraped job summaries.
 Finally, I transformed the corpus by removing stopwords, punctuation, and numbers, and converted it to lowercase as the preprocessing process before I applied GloVe Algorithm into the data set.

 ## Exploratory Data Analysis & Preprocessing

 I will use the a basic NLP technique (bag of words) that constructs features based on term/word (I will use both interchangeably) frequencies.
 I made use of these features to train the classifier given a collection of texts, known as a *corpus*.

 To answer the first question **"how many years of experience that I need?"**, we will see how the years of experience were distributed in Dublin data set.
-Most of the time, the summary of a job description will list the number of years of experience desired.
+Most of the time, the summary will list the number of years of experience desired.
 I scraped the websites on October and November 2020.

 ![](./image/yearsofexp.JPG)